How big will the group be?

 Villages you will be visiting along the way will mostly have a supermarket or a little shop.

 Can my special dietary restrictions be accommodated?

-Absolutely, upon reservation you will receive questionnaire through which we receive your dietary restrictions and preferences.
+Absolutely, upon reservation you will receive a questionnaire through which we receive your dietary restrictions and preferences.

 What about water?

-Tap water is absolutely fine to drink in most of places, but there are some minor exceptions so please consult with your guide depending on the place.
+Tap water is absolutely fine to drink in most of the places, but there are some minor exceptions so please consult with your guide depending on the place.
 During the kayaking, our guide will have water for re-fill.
-We encourage you to bring your re-usable water bottle for environmental reasons.
+We encourage you to bring your reusable water bottle for environmental reasons.

 Any other questions?

 Feel free to contact our team for any further questions